chaojian-zhang/XenkoArchiJournal/Xenko Snippets.md

 Remark: When creating a new asset, a **Scene Streaming Script** is provided to steam a scene through trigger.

+Remark: One way to manage scens is to have an **empty root scene** and dynamically load/unload scenes, instead of changing the root scene itself.

 Reference: [Use the scene streaming script](https://doc.xenko.com/latest/en/manual/game-studio/load-scenes.html#use-the-scene-streaming-script)

 15. \[UI\] Adjust UI Backbuffer Size